- Attend Events

 In November 2013, the AAA Executive Board adopted a policy about how content generated outside of AAA could be included in AnthroSource.

 In keeping with best practices, AAA will continue to archive in print and online.
 AAA will purchase a print copy of our journals for the AAA office.
-In addition, AnthroSource will continue to be digitally archives by two agreements: Portico and CLOCKSS.
+In addition, AnthroSource will continue to be digitally archived by Portico and CLOCKSS.
 Eight AAA titles are also covered by JSTOR.

-No – it will continue to be AAA's news source.
-In 2012, www.anthropology-news.org launched and AAA increased its frequency to 12 digital issues a year.
-To help pay for that site, AAA reduced this title's print frequency from 9 print issues a year to 6 print issues a year.
+No, it will continue to be AAA's print member magazine.
+In 2012, www.anthropology-news.org launched and new content appears on a near-daily basis.
+To help pay for the site, AAA reduced this title's print frequency from 9 print issues a year to 6 print issues a year.
 We will continue with this frequency for the indefinite future.

 U.S. claims for replacement copies of missed issues must be made within three months of the mail date of the original publication.
 Non-U.S. claims must be made within six months of the mail date.
 Issues claimed after these time periods must be purchased at the single copy rate for the publication.